morkvd/nodechan/README.md

 Look at databaseSetup.sql for how the database is setup.

 ##TODO
+- fix /:board/ not working (extra slash at the end)
 - check if fields are filled
 - resize images
 - unique imagenames to combat overwriting